Breast cancer can and often does do a number on a woman’s body image. You’re saying, “duh,” about now, right?

 Before my diagnosis, a dear aunt of mine (yes, she had breast cancer) remarked to me one time in a joking manner, “Gosh, I’ve had so many of my female parts removed, I could just as easily be a man.”

-Of course, we laughed at the ridiculous notion of that statement, but in reality it’s not all that funny.
+Of course, we laughed at the ridiculous notion of that statement, but in reality it wasn’t all that funny.

 Regardless of what sex a person is, we all know it’s not the outside package that counts the most, but in the world we live in, it sure as heck counts.